xtrinch/fcm-django-web-demo/README.md

   - if you go to django admin, http://localhost:8000/admin/fcm_django, you should be seeing a FCMDevice instance for your browser
   - send yourself a test notification with django admin actions
   - voila :)

+## fcm-django API URL docs

+  - available via `coreapi` and `djangorestframework` pypi packages, can be accessed at http://localhost:8000/docs